NoroffFEU/development-platforms/vue.js-case-study.md

 ## Brief History

 Vue was created by Evan You, a Google software engineer, in 2013 and had its official release in 2014.
 The name derives from the French word vue, meaning view.
-Evan wanted to create a framework that was lightweight and included the best parts from Angular, which he had been using at Google.
+He had previously worked on several large-scale projects using other popular frameworks, but found that they often came with a steep learning curve and a lot of overhead that was not necessary for smaller projects.

+Evan wanted to create a framework that was easy to understand and use, yet still powerful enough to handle complex applications.
+He was inspired by the simplicity and elegance of React's component-based architecture and Angular's two-way data binding, and set out to create a framework that combined the best of both worlds.

 #### Here is a timeline highlighting the major events: